Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select a checkbox to display the editing toolbar.
+You cannot select multiple checkboxes at once.

 - ![Edit](/Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected attribute set mapping.
-This button is only displayed, when a checkbox of an attribute set mapping is selected.
+This button is only displayed, when the checkbox of an attribute set mapping is selected.
 Alternatively, you can click directly a row in the list to edit an attribute set mapping.
   For detailed information, see [Edit an attribute set mapping](/DataHub/Operation/01_ManageETLMappings.md#edit-an-etl-attribute-set-mapping).

 The list displays all attribute set mappings.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

-- *Source Attribute Set*
+- *Source attribute set*
   Name of the attribute set from which the mapping is run.

-- *Destination Attribute Set*
+- *Destination attribute set*
   Name of the attribute set to which the mapping is run.

 - *Language*